Guide to Community Forms

 Lastly, you can also use the form editor to view your contribution form as different types of donors:

-Once you're done making changes to your form, make sure you click the orange "Publish changes" button at the bottom of the form editor to save them!
+Once you're done making changes to your form, make sure you click the green "Publish changes" button to save them!

 SHARE YOUR COMMUNITY FORM

-After publishing all of your changes, close the form editor by clicking on the grey X in the upper right-hand corner.
-You'll still be on the live preview of your form, but now you'll see a different menu.
-Click the "Promote" button here to start sharing your form!
+After publishing all of your changes, close the form editor by clicking on the X in the upper right-hand corner.
+You'll still be on the live preview of your form, but now you'll see the form navigation bar at the top.
+Click "More" and then "Promote" to start sharing your form!

-To send your form out to the world, just copy the link that’s generated on the top of the Promote page and paste it in an email, on your website, or anywhere else you’d like to fundraise.
+To send your form out to the world, just copy the link that’s generated on the top of the Promote page and paste it in an email, a social media post, or anywhere else you’d like to fundraise.

 This is also where you can create refcodes for your form.
 Refcodes are URL parameters that you can add to your community form links in order to collect useful data about where your donations are coming from.
 All you have to do is type a keyword into the Refcode box on this page, and a new link will be generated for your form.
 Then you can share that link like normal, and you’ll be able to track its performance on your form’s Statistics page (more about that in the next section, Data from community forms).

 There are endless uses for refcodes.
 For example, you could create refcodes for tweets, Facebook posts, and your website to track which platform brings in the most contributions.
-You can also create refcodes for individual volunteers that will be sharing your form to track their progress.
+You can also create refcodes for friends that will be sharing your form to track their progress.

 If you scroll to the bottom of the Promote pop-up, you can also preset the link to your contribution form so that donors who click on it will land on a form with the recurring contribution option pre-checked.